 Psychologist John Townsend, in his new book The Entitlement Cure, says there are three attributes someone with an entitled attitude has, all of which destroy your health.

 Instead of "search me, O God, and know my heart," the person in denial turns her back on reality."She refuses to admit her flaws to herself or anyone else, which eliminates any possibility of deep and satisfying relationships." (p.
 64)

 Denial keeps her from growing, changing, and transforming.

-The person in denial doesn't confess, because the problem is others, not her.
+The person in denial doesn't confess, because the problem is with others, not her.
 (See James 5:16.)

 #2 - Perfectionism.